Lumesh Syntax Manual 1 (Basic Syntax)

 create arrays.

-Indexing is represented with
+Indexing is done using

 .